 Does your workplace suffer from habitual negativity?

 I wish I had a penny for every leader or manager I worked with who accepted some form of habitual negativity at work.
-Simply because it had become familiar.
-Like a persistent background noise, habitual negativity is tolerated until the impact becomes too hard to ignore.
-This might be when someone complains, or results are massively affected, or a customer notices and gives you feedback.
+Habitual negativity can become so unpleasant, it’s hard to ignore.

 Habitual negativity at work does impact results.
 This study by Michigan State University found productivity was directly affected, as “negative-minded workers are more likely to become mentally fatigued and defensive and experience a drop-off in production”.

-I was called in to work with a business which was missing shipping deadlines.
+I worked with a business which was missing it’s shipping deadlines.
 Customer complaints were escalating and arguments at work leading to discipline interviews were becoming the norm.
 Things had become untenable and the CEO was at a loss as to how to stop this downward spiral into negativity.
-The business was expanding internationally and they had come to a point where they knew they were heading towards a big fail because of the internal problems.
+To continue to expand into international markets, they had to solve their internal problems.